|

 addition of three new deck-edge elevators could now lift 130,000 pounds compared

-new catapults on the bow, three new arresting gear engines, and one barricade
+powerful new catapults on the bow, three new arresting gear engines, and one

-were installed and rearranged to accommodate a change of 13 degrees to the angle
+barricade were installed and rearranged to accommodate a change of 13 degrees to

-deck.
-The smaller waist catapult was removed since it was ineffective in
+the angle deck.
+The smaller waist catapult was removed since it was ineffective

-launching the now heavier aircraft.
-Modern electronic systems were installed, a
+in launching the now heavier aircraft.
+Modern electronic systems were installed,

 units, and Midway became the first ship to have the aviation fueling system